Nodal Capacity Expansion Planning with Flexible Large-Scale Load Siting: Solution approach

 Large instances will necessitate decomposition, so the expectation constraints introduced need to be reformulated.
 As is standard practice, we will dualize these constraints.
 Let $\frakC$ be the union set of all expectation constraints defined in (\ref{eq:exp_pDtier}) and (\ref{eq:expected_output_abstract}), indexed by $c$.
 We write each constraint $c\in\frakC$ in the form (\ref{eq:abstract_exp_constr}), then introduce a slack variable $\sigma_{c,\omega}$ given by (\ref{eq:abstract_exp_constr_sigma}) and associate a Lagrangian multiplier $\lambda_c\ge0$ with it.
 We use here abstract symbols $x$ and $y_\omega$ to refer to the vectors of all first-stage and second-stage variables respectively, and $e_c$, $f_c$ and $h_c$ to refer to a scalar and vectors of coefficients of appropriate size.

 Doing this allows introducing the Lagrangian relaxation of $(EF)$, which we call $(LR)(\lambda)$.

 Through standard duality arguments, we can conclude that $(LR)(\lambda)$ provides a lower bound of $(EF)$.
 Moreover, if strong duality holds, the optimal solution of $(EF)$ can be obtained by solving the dual problem $\max_{\lambda\ge0} LR(\lambda)$.
-Note that in general, problem $(EF)$ might not be feasible.
-Relaxing and dualizing the constraints in the manner exposed here also ensures feasibility, which is convenient for computational implementations.
+Note that strong duality will not be guaranteed in the presence of integers or binaries, which exist in this model.